 Can you book other accommodation in Ladakh for us or arrange a Ladakh package?

-We arrange package for our guests and can arrange accommodation, taxis as well as adventure activities and permits.
+We arrange packages for our guests and can arrange accommodation, taxis as well as adventure activities and permits.
 Please check our packages page here for more details.

 What footwear should I bring?

 Even if you wish to do light trekking/walking, you should bring a pair of trainers.
 Sandals will not suffice.
 If you are embarking on more adventurous treks, walking boots are essential.

 We provide a tip jar in the dining all/lounge, so please feel free to show your appreciation to our staff.
 These tips are split evenly once a month between ALL the staff members excluding the owners.
 If you wish to tip a member of staff individually please feel free to do this also.

 The camp is 3,200 metres above sea level.
 This is 200m below that of Leh.
 This means that when you visit Leh you may find you notice a slight difference, for example, shortness of breath.
 Usually, this is nothing to worry about, but just take it easy and don’t rush about.

 Yes.
 This is very important for any trip to Ladakh.
 If you have driven to Ladakh from either Manali or Srinagar then you would have acclimatised gradually on your journey.
 However, you must still rest on your first day in Ladakh.
 If you have flown into Leh then we recommend you spend your first and second day at the camp relaxing.
 You have gone from sea level to 11,000 feet in the space of less